Adult Website Owners Adult Websites

 What is a New Domain?

 Adult site owners may decide to purchase a new domain for many reasons.
-These include wanting to start the site on a clean slate, align with branding, or build up SEO rankings.
+These include starting the site on a clean slate, aligning with the brand, and improving SEO rankings.

 Advantages of a New Domain